nitechdesign/code-of-conduct/code-of-conduct.md

 - joining the service solely to advertise
 - running bots that post excessively or cause annoyance to other members

 In the event of an activity considered to be spam being reported to the admins, a request will be made to the member responsible to rectify their actions (by removing messages, emoji, bots, etc) and to not repeat the activity.
-Failure to rectify the actions will result in the admins carrying this out.
+Failure to rectify the actions within a timely fashion will result in the admins carrying this out.
 Repeating the activity will result in account deactivation.

 Credits and License